matzefriedrich/parsley-docs/resolving/lifetime-scopes.md

 ---
+meta:
+  title: "Parsley - Understanding Lifetime Scopes: Manage Service Instance Lifetimes"
+description: Discover how to manage service instance lifetimes in Parsley through various lifetime scopes.
+This guide explains the significance of lifetime settings, detailing how they influence the frequency of constructor or factory method calls and the management of service instances in your application.
 icon: file
 label:  Lifetime Scopes
 order: 100
-tags: [ registration, resolving, instances, lifetime scope ]
+tags: [ registration, resolving, instances, lifetime scope, transient, singleton, scoped ]
+category:
+  - Registration
+  - Resolving
 ---
 # Lifetime Scopes in Parsley